mdn/content/files/en-us/web/accessibility/aria/roles/alertdialog_role/index.md

 The **alertdialog** role is to be used on modal alert dialogs that interrupt a user's workflow to communicate an important message and require a response.

 ## Description

+The `alertdialog` role is used to notify users of urgent information that demands the user's immediate attention.
+As the name implies, `alertdialog` is a mashup of the[`dialog`](/en-US/docs/Web/Accessibility/ARIA/Roles/dialog_role) and [`alert`](/en-US/docs/Web/Accessibility/ARIA/Roles/alert_role) roles.
+The `alertdialog` is type of `dialog` with similar use cases as `alert`, but when a user response is required.

-Not to be confused with the live region [`alert`](/en-US/docs/Web/Accessibility/ARIA/Roles/alert_role) role, the `alertdialog` role defines a modal dialog that interrupts the user's workflow.
+The `alertdialog` role defines a [modal](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-modal) dialog that interrupts the user's workflow.
 It is used to communicate an important message and get a response.
 Examples include error messages that require a confirmation and other action confirmation prompts.

 The `alertdialog` role is not to be used as a replacement for other dialogs, including no confirmation required alert dialogs [`Window.alert()`](/en-US/docs/Web/API/Window/alert) and prompts [`Window.prompt()`](/en-US/docs/Web/API/Window/prompt).

 The `alertdialog` must have an accessible name, defined with [`aria-labelledby`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-labelledby) or [`aria-label`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label).
 The alert dialog text must have an accessible description using [`aria-describedby`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-describedby).